 Crisis Response of Southeast Minnesota

-Adult Mental Health Crisis Response Services can help during a mental health crisis.
-Crisis response can help you to cope with a current crisis and to stay in your home and community.
-A trained mental health crisis responder assesses the crisis, helps to cope with the crisis, and follows up to help connect to longer term support and services.
+Adult Mental Health Crisis Response Services can help you cope with a current crisis and stay in your home and community.
+A trained mental health crisis responder assesses the crisis, helps you get through the crisis, and then follows up helping you connect with longer term support and services.

-If you need more help to be safe, crisis response can help to set up hospital care or to access a crisis stabilization bed.
+If you need more help to be safe, crisis response can help to set up hospital care or to access a crisis stabilization service.

-Every county in the state has a mental health crisis telephone number.
+Every county in the state has an adult mental health crisis telephone number.

 Most counties also provide other kinds of crisis help, like:

-- Mobile Crisis Response Services: Help from trained crisis responders who will come to your home (or a meeting place that you choose) to help you in a crisis
+- Mobile Crisis Response Services: Trained crisis responders will come to your home (or a meeting place that you choose) to help you in a crisis

 - Residential Crisis Services: Help in a facility where you can stay for a few days until the crisis is under control

-- Crisis Stabilization service: Services after Crisis Response to help you to connect with other support and skills to avoid future crises
+- Crisis Stabilization Services: Help you connect with other support services and gain skills to avoid future crises

 Provides crisis line for mental health issues, suicide prevention and support, and depression.